elbb/bb-cplusplus-container-images/README.md

     $ fly -t <target> set-pipeline -n -p bb-cplusplus-container-images -l ci/config.yaml -l ci/credentials.yaml -l ci/email.yaml -c ci/pipeline.yaml

 After successfully uploading the pipeline to concourse CI login and unpause it.
-After that the pipeline should be triggered by new commits on the master branch (or new tags if enabled in `ci/pipeline.yaml`).
+After that the pipeline should be triggered by new commits on the main branch (or new tags if enabled in `ci/pipeline.yaml`).

 # What is embedded linux building blocks